-- Performs Defensible Space Inspections - Provides defensible space education to property owners - > Speaks at public events - ➤ Issues tree removal permits in accordance with district standards, TRPA Code of Regulations, and State Laws. - > Tracks inspections using computer software. - > Sends inspection notices and violation notices to property owners. - Schedules appointments with property owners. - > Represents the fire district professionally and with a high degree of customer service. - > Performs fire prevention and education duties as assigned - ➤ Knowledge of State Law pertaining to forestry, vegetation management and defensible space. - ➤ Knowledge of currently adopted International Fire Code and International Wildland Urban Interface Code. - Understand and demonstrate a general working knowledge of Defensible Space and Living With Fire guidelines - ➤ Distribute wildfire prevention educational materials to raise wildfire awareness, gain public participation in TDFPD programs, and build a successful reputation - ➤ Contributes and maintains a positive and safe work attitude - ➤ May serve on fire/fuels crew - ➤ Willingness to work varying schedule. - Maintains Red Card currency for assignment to emergency incidents
+- Performs Defensible Space Inspections; - Provides defensible space education to property owners; - Speaks at public events; - Issues tree removal permits in accordance with district standards, TRPA Code of Regulations, and State Laws; - Tracks inspections using computer software; - Sends inspection notices and violation notices to property owners; - Schedules appointments with property owners; - Represents the fire district professionally and with a high degree of customer service; - > Performs fire prevention and education duties as assigned; - Knowledge of State Law pertaining to forestry, vegetation management and defensible space; - Knowledge of currently adopted International Fire Code and International Wildland Urban Interface Code; - Understand and demonstrate a general working knowledge of Defensible Space and Living With Fire guidelines; - Distribute wildfire prevention educational materials to raise wildfire awareness, gain public participation in TDFPD programs, and build a successful reputation; - > Contributes and maintains a positive and safe work attitude; - May serve on fire/fuels crew; - Willingness to work varying schedule; - > Maintains Red Card currency for assignment to emergency incidents.

-- Firefighter Type II - Minimum 2 years experience in fire suppression. - ➤ Ability to become qualified as Tahoe Basin Defensible Space Inspector - ➤ Knowledge of computer operations, including MS Word, Excel and Access - Nevada or California Driver's License
+- ➢ Firefighter Type II. - Minimum 2 years experience in fire suppression. - > Ability to become qualified as Tahoe Basin Defensible Space Inspector. - Knowledge of computer operations, including MS Word, Excel and Access. - Nevada or California Driver's License. - Resides within seventy-five (75) road miles of a Tahoe Douglas Fire Protection District fire station.

-- Experience in Forestry or Fuels Management - ➤ Knowledge of wildland fire operations and Urban Interface wildland firefighting techniques sufficient to determine strategy and tactics - ➤ Knowledge of federal, state and local fire regulations

-- ➤ Knowledge of the Incident Command System - ➤ Ability to acquire knowledge of wildland fire management, planning and practices including prescribed fire, fuel management, fire histories, and fire hazard analysis - ➤ Ability to acquire knowledge of local fire contracts and agreements - ➤ Ability to operate and maintain various types of fire-fighting equipment - Associates Degree in Fire Science, Forestry or closely related field. - > Skill in written and verbal communication - ➤ Knowledge of fire prevention practices and procedures. - Knowledge of personnel, fiscal, property, and purchasing guidelines and procedures - Ability to lead others and ability to maintain cooperative relationships with those contacted in the course of work activities - ➤ Healthcare Provider CPR and EMT or First Aid
+- Experience in Forestry or Fuels Management; - Knowledge of wildland fire operations and Urban Interface wildland firefighting techniques sufficient to determine strategy and tactics; - > Knowledge of federal, state and local fire regulations; - Knowledge of the Incident Command System; - Ability to acquire knowledge of wildland fire management, planning and practices including prescribed fire, fuel management, fire histories, and fire hazard analysis; - > Ability to acquire knowledge of local fire contracts and agreements; - > Ability to operate and maintain various types of fire-fighting equipment; - Associates Degree in Fire Science, Forestry or closely related field; - Skill in written and verbal communication; - > Knowledge of fire prevention practices and procedures; - Knowledge of personnel, fiscal, property, and purchasing guidelines and procedures; - Ability to lead others and ability to maintain cooperative relationships with those contacted in the course of work activities; - ➢ Healthcare Provider CPR and EMT or First Aid; - > Ability to lift and/or move up to 50 pounds.